 Dry Fly Fishing the Land of Giants

-The Dry fly fishing at the Land of Giants can be fantastic.
-Swarms of Caddis, PMD and Trico hatches can be epic.
-Not to mention the grasshopper fishing during the afternoons.
+The dry fly fishing at the Land of Giants can be fantastic.
+Swarms of caddis, pale morning dun and trico hatches can be epic, not to mention the grasshopper fishing during the afternoons.
 Seeing one of these giants slurp a big foam dry fly off the surface of the water can be an exhilarating experience.

 Target Species